-More than 170 city employees from the Public Works, Parks Services, Recreation Services, Planning, Police and Fire departments come together to respond in a weather event.
+More than 170 City employees from Public Works, Parks Services, Recreation Services, Planning, Police and Fire departments come together to respond in a weather event.
 Large dump truck and pickup-style plows, along with contracted large and pickup-style plows clear the streets.

 When snow crews are plowing or treating, use this map to view plow locations, live photos and videos of street conditions, and when your street was last treated or plowed.